Best Blueberry Picking near NYC: Favorite Farms and Festivals

 About 80 minutes from Midtown Manhattan

-A trip to Terhune Orchards for blueberry and blackberry picking also gives kids a chance to visit the animals, walk along the farm trail, or play with the barnyard toys.
-There is also an extensive farm market and a winery.
+A trip to Terhune Orchards for blueberry picking and blackberry picking also gives kids a chance to visit the animals, walk along the farm trail, or play with the barnyard toys.
+There is also an extensive farm market and a winery, plus more fun things to do with kids at this farm for blueberry picking near NYC.

-Find more berry farms on our New Jersey site.
+Find more farms for blueberry picking near NYC on our New Jersey site.

-Organic Blueberries are ready for picking at Fishkill Farms.
-Photo courtesy of the farm
+Organic blueberries are ready for picking at Fishkill Farms.
+Photo by Sara Marentette

 About 75 minutes by car from Midtown Manhattan